 Buffalo Cauliflower raises your cleanse-approved snacking abilities to new levels.
 There are a variety of recipes out floating around the web, but our version is one of the cleanest you will find.

-Some find cauliflower to be bland at first, but this brainy-looking superfood is indeed beneficial to the health of your brain and contains anti-cancer compounds and provides excellent detox support.
+Some find cauliflower to be bland at first, but this brainy-looking superfood is indeed beneficial to the health of your brain and provides excellent detox support.
 The truth is that cauliflower is an incredibly versatile vegetable that doesn’t just belong on the side lines.
 You can mash it, fry it, roast it, and turn it into almost anything you need, even pizza crust.

 Clean Cashew Creme

 Instead of using processed vegan mayonnaise or blue cheese sauce we dip these succulent Buffalo Cauliflower bites into pure cashew creme.
 Vegan mayonnaise may seem like a healthy option when trying to eat cleaner, but it is often made with oils that can actually increase inflammation and free radical damage if used in large amounts.
 Our recipes often use cashews in place of dairy cheese not only to remove the common allergen or dairy-sensitivity but also because cashews are a one of our favorite superfood ingredients.

 Some may want to shy away from nuts for fear of eating too much fat, cashews contain zero cholesterol and most of the fat in cashews is antioxidant-rich oleic acid – a good fat you can also find in olive oil that ultimately decreases blood cholesterol levels, blood pressure, and overall improving the health in the body.
 Cashews also contain magnesium, the mineral that most people are deficient in, leading to that all too common sluggish feeling.